dhicks6345789/web-console/README.md

 ### Custom Description

-If you need a longer description than a singble line of text, then you can place you custom description in a file called description.txt in the root of an individual Task.
+If you need a longer description than a single line of text, then you can place you custom description in a file called description.txt in the root of an individual Task.
 You can embed HTML in this file if you wish, complete with links or whatever other components you like.

 ## To Do